Xiao Chua

 Michael Charleston "Xiao" Briones Chua (曾華紹 (Zēng Huáshào); born January 19, 1984) is a Filipino historian, academic, and television personality.

 He is best known for his academic works on Philippine history and his numerous appearances as a commentator on historical topics on Philippine television, including a regular appearance on a news segment called "Xiao Time" on the public television station People's Television Network.
 He has also served as a historical consultant for shows such as Katipunan, its companion show Ilustrado, as well as the TV documentary series History with Lourd.

-He is currently a professor at De La Salle University.
+He is currently a professor at De La Salle University and a leading member of the August Twenty-One Movement.
 He hails from the province of Tarlac.